Gary C. Dahle, Attorney at Law

 Upon receiving notice of the Will maker’s death in another county, the court holding the Will may deliver it to the court in such other county.

 In the past, the attorney drafting the Will often kept the original Will in a fireproof safe in the attorney’s office.
-However, given the current nature of the legal profession, and the mortality of individual lawyers, such a practice is not recommended.

-Upon the death of a Will maker and a request by a person having a post-death need for the Will to be filed with the probate court, anyone having possession of the Will must deliver it promptly to the appropriate court.
+Upon the death of a Will maker and a request by a person having a post-death need for the Minnesota Will to be filed with the probate court, anyone having possession of the Will must deliver it promptly to the appropriate court.

-• The intentional failure to deliver a Will to the appropriate court may subject the possessor of the Will: to liability to any person who sustains a loss as a result of such failure,
+The intentional failure to deliver a Will to the appropriate court may subject the possessor of the Will:

 • to a contempt of court citation.

-There are generally only two circumstantial changes that will result in the automatic revocation of certain Will provisions:
+There are generally only two circumstantial changes that will result in the automatic revocation of certain Minnesota Will provisions:

-1. The murder of the Will maker by one of its beneficiaries;
+1. The murder of the Will maker by one of its beneficiaries; and

 2. A divorce involving the Will maker.

-Murder of a Will Maker
+Minnesota Wills – Murder of a Will Maker

-A Will beneficiary who intentionally murders the Will maker is not entitled to any benefits under the Will - or to any other statutory property benefits either.
-In such a situation, the estate of the Will maker passes as if the murderer had died before the Will maker.
+A Will beneficiary who intentionally murders the Will maker is not entitled to any benefits under the Minnesota Will – or to any other statutory property benefits either.

-Divorce Involving a Will Maker
+Minnesota Wills – Divorce Involving a Will Maker

 With a few limited exceptions, the dissolution or annulment of a marriage revokes:

-2. any nomination in a Will of the Will maker’s former spouse to serve in any fiduciary or representative capacity, such as a personal representative, executor, trustee, conservator, agent, or guardian.
+(2) any nomination in a Will of the Will maker’s former spouse to serve in any fiduciary or representative capacity, such as a personal representative, executor, trustee, conservator, agent, or guardian.

 If a Will beneficiary who is either:

-• a grandparent,
+• a grandparent, or

 • a lineal descendant of a grandparent,

-of the Will maker fails to survive the Will maker, descendants of the deceased Will beneficiary who survive the Will maker by 120 hours will take in place of the deceased Will beneficiary, unless a Will provision contains survivorship language such as:
+of the Will maker fails to survive the such maker, descendants of the deceased Will beneficiary who survive the Will maker by 120 hours will take in place of the deceased Will beneficiary,

-• "if he or she survives me,"
+• if he or she survives me,

 or,

-• "to my surviving children."
+• to my surviving children.

-If a class gift in favor of "descendants," or "issue," does not specify the manner in which the property is to be distributed among such class members, the gift will be distributed among the class members who are living upon the death of a Will maker in such shares as they would receive under Minnesota’s law of intestate succession - as if the designated ancestor had then died intestate owning the property to be transferred to the class.
+If a class gift in favor of descendants, or issue, does not specify the manner in which the property is to be distributed among such class members, the gift will be distributed among the class members who are living upon the death of a Will maker in such shares as they would receive under Minnesota’s law of intestate succession – as if the designated ancestor had then died intestate owning the property to be transferred to the class.

-A person who dies without a Will dies “intestate”.
+A person who dies without a Will dies intestate.

-A deceased person’s intestate estate passes to the person's “heirs”, who may include the person's surviving spouse, descendants, and other family members.
+A deceased person’s intestate estate passes to the person’s heirs, who may include the person’s surviving spouse, descendants, and other family members.

 Intestate Share of the Surviving Spouse

-The intestate share of a deceased person's surviving spouse is equal to:
+The intestate share of a deceased person’s surviving spouse is equal to the entire intestate estate if:

-2. the first $150,000, plus one-half of any balance of the intestate estate,
+The intestate share of a deceased person’s surviving spouse is equal to the first $225,000, plus one-half of any balance of the intestate estate,

-• if all of the deceased person's surviving descendants are also descendants of the surviving spouse, and the surviving spouse has one or more surviving descendants who are not descendants of the deceased person,
+• if all of the deceased person’s surviving descendants are also descendants of the surviving spouse, and the surviving spouse has one or more surviving descendants who are not descendants of the deceased person, or

 • if one or more of the deceased person's surviving descendants are not descendants of the surviving spouse.